Linux xargs Command: Syntax, Options, Examples

 cut -d: -f1 < /etc/passwd | sort | xargs

 The cut command accesses the /etc/passwd file and uses the : delimiter to cut the beginning of each line in the file.
-The output is then piped to sort, which sorts the received strings, and finally to xargs that displays them:
+The output is then piped to sort to sort the received strings, and to xargs that displays them.

 Note: For alternative ways to list users, read How to List Users in Linux.